 - Prof. dr. Menno Huisman, internist in cardiovascular medicine, LUMC Leiden, The Netherlands (moderator)

-This webcast will be broadcast on Tuesday the 25th of May 2021 from 20.30 PM to 22.00 PM.
-The webcast will be in English.
+This webcast was broadcast on Tuesday the 25th of May 2021.
+The webcast will soon be available on demand.

 This webcast is intended for cardiologists, internists, geriatric specialists, gastroenterologists, hematologists, pharmacists and general practitioners.